- Business Insurance

 Legal Requirements for Workers' Compensation Insurance

 Most businesses in the United States must have workers' comp insurance, but the specifics can vary.
-For instance, it's mandatory in every state except South Dakota; however, some states, such as Alabama and Florida, do not require coverage until a specified employee threshold is met in certain industries.
+For instance, it's mandatory in every state except in Texas — where most private employers can opt out — and South Dakota, which does not mandate coverage at all.
+However, some states, such as Alabama and Florida, do not require coverage until a specified employee threshold is met in certain industries.
 Before buying workers' compensation insurance, you must understand your state's laws to make sure you get the proper coverage.

 Requirements for Your Business